-- Operating costs are based on historical experience adjusted for any changes from the development function moving across to HLC (2017) Limited in the second quarter of the 2019 financial year. - The following economic assumptions will eventuate:
+- Operating costs are based on historical experience adjusted for any changes from the development function moving across to HLC (2017) Ltd in the second quarter of the 2019 financial year. - The following economic assumptions will eventuate:

-Assumption (source: Treasury) Level of uncertainty Risk Financial impact Average change in CPI: +1.6% Moderate That actual inflation is higher than forecast inflation Movements in market prices will impact the Company's operating and transition costs as well as interest revenue.
+Assumption (source: Treasury) Level of uncertainty Risk Financial impact Average change in CPI: +2.0% Moderate That actual inflation is higher than forecast inflation Movements in market prices will impact the Company's operating and transition costs as well as interest revenue.

-The actual results achieved for the period covered by the prospective figures are likely to vary from actual results for the year 2018/19, and these variances could be material.
+The actual results achieved for the period covered by the prospective figures are likely to vary from actual results for the financial year 2020, and these variances could be material.

-Factors that could lead to material differences between the prospective financial statements and the 2018/19 actual financial statements, in addition to the sources of uncertainty mentioned above, include decisions being made that alter the assumptions made above.
+Factors that could lead to material differences between the prospective financial statements and the 2020 actual financial statements, in addition to the sources of uncertainty mentioned above, include decisions being made that alter the assumptions made above.

-Tāmaki Regeneration Limited Statement of Prospective Comprehensive Revenue and Expense (Unaudited) For the year ending 30 June 2019
+Tāmaki Regeneration Limited Statement of Prospective Comprehensive Revenue and Expense (Unaudited) For the year ending 30 June 2020

-2019 Prospective
+2020

-Unaudited
+Prospective Unaudited

 Revenue \$000's

-Development sales 5,895

-Income-related rent subsidies 42,327
+Income-related rent subsidies 45,459

-Rental income from tenants 18,013
+Rental income from tenants 19,447

-Total revenue 66,235
+Total revenue 64,906

 Expenditure

-Consultants and professional fees 1,358
+Consultants and professional fees 343

-Contractors and temporary staff 605
+Contractors and temporary staff 140

+Personnel costs 500

-Legal expense 306
+Legal expense 140

-Management fee expense 14,375
+Management fee expense 12,496

-Inventory costs 37,818
+Inventory costs 12,007

-Repairs and maintenance 69,587
+Repairs and maintenance 17,652

-Utilities and insurance 10,156
+Utilities and insurance 10,547

-Other expenses 3,617
+Other expenses 215

-Total expenditure 137,822
+Total expenditure 54,040

-EBITDAF (71,587)
+EBITDAF 10,866

-Depreciation 42,936
+Depreciation 33,541

 (Gain)/loss on revaluation of rental properties 0

-EBIT (114,523)
+EBIT (22,675)

-Interest income 0
+Finance income 0

-Interest expense (3,767)

-Net interest income (3,767)
+Finance costs 300

+Net finance costs (300)

-Tax expense
+Tax expense 0

-(Deficit) for the year (118,290)
+(Deficit) for the year (22,975)

-Total comprehensive revenue and expense (118,290)
+Total comprehensive revenue and expense (22,975)